drazioti/python_scripts/paper_knapsack/README.md

 The third is a comparison between three algorithms in order to find small solutions of a linear equation, a1x1+...+anxn=s.
 The two last files contain an attack to compact knapsack problems by reducing to a suitable cvp problem.

-The code concerns the paper: Improved attacks on knapsack problem with their variants and a knapsack type ID-scheme.
+The code concerns the paper (goo.gl/o9CnHB): Improved attacks on knapsack problem with their variants and a knapsack type ID-scheme.
 To appear in : Advances in Mathematics of Communication, American Inst. of Math.
 Sciences, 21 pages ([1]) - Joint work with A. Papadopoulou.